 • To flatten the channel response, low frequency content is attenuated due to the peakpower limitation. • To tune the FIR taps, a feedback path from receiver side is required to detect channel response.

-Figure 3 TX Equalization with an FIR Filter (a) FFE Equalizer (b) Channel Response
+Figure 3 TX Equalization with a FIR Filter (a) FFE Equalizer (b) Channel, TX FIR, and Channel+TX FIR Responses

 Example: